Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 At this point, the job is just to reproduce the example javascript in Haskell.
 Thankfully, this is reasonably straightforward.
 There is a [simulation tool](https://www.standardwebhooks.com/simulate) to check your payloads which can be easily translated into tests.

-Just watch out for the fact that the secrets are provided in the form `whsec_FNjuUR17qqxt6GtORAHn6kLa`.
+Just watch out for the fact that the secrets are provided in the form `whsec_[SECRET]`, e.g. `whsec_FNjuUR17qqxt6GtORAHn6kLa`.
 You need to chop out the `whsec_` prefix and `base64` decode the suffix before feeding it into the function below.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}